ahmadbardolia/crossplatform-example/README.md

 ```

-You can ensure that recipes do not get included and executed on the incorrect platform architecture like so:
+Finally, you can ensure that recipes do not get included and executed on the incorrect platform architecture like this:

 ```
 #